matt-chv/mmWrt/README.md

 Intended usage:
 1. educational & experimental

+simple install:
+1. git clone
+2. pip install .

+for install for developpers:
+1. git clone
+2. pip install .[dev]

 ## Release Notes and Roadmap

 ### Released

 *v0.0.10:

-    * adding distance as a function of time in IF compute - allowing for simulation of target chaning bin ranges through single chirp
+    * adding distance as a function of time in IF compute - allowing for simulation of target changing bin ranges through single chirp
     *

 v0.0.9: